MSc International Disaster Management / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You want to develop knowledge, skills and competencies to meet disaster management career demands
+- Develop your knowledge, skills and competencies to meet disaster management career demands.

 UK/EU students (per annum): £9,500